le-mn/minhngocle.github.io/index.md

-# Welcome to Minh Ngoc Le's Pages
+# Welcome to Minh Ngoc Le's Page

-I am a graduate student in Astrophysics.
+I am a graduate student in Astrophysics who interested in the dark components of the universe.

 My name contains last name: _Le_, middle name: _Minh_ and first name: _Ngoc_.
-In Vietnamese: **Lê Minh Ngọc**
+In Vietnamese: **Lê Minh Ngọc**.

 Vietnamese's name is written in order: last name + middle name + first name.
 We call others by first names, that's why I prefer people to call me _"Ngoc"_ (pronounce: _ŋok_, with _"ŋ"_ as _"ng"_ in the word _"sing"_).